WKBT-DT: News operation

 WKBT presently broadcasts 34 hours of local newscasts each week (with six hours each weekday and two hours each on Saturdays and Sundays).

-Controversy
+Controversies

+Jennifer Livingston fat shaming

 In October 2012, WKBT was in the national spotlight when morning news anchor Jennifer Livingston addressed a viewer who criticized her about her weight and issued an on-air commentary about bullying and being a role model.

+EAS intrusion incident

+In the afternoon of February 11, 2013, WKBT-DT's Emergency Alert System was hijacked, airing a false Local Area Emergency message over the station's regular programming warning viewers of a zombie apocalypse.
+Multiple other television stations had their EAS system hijacking with the same message on the same day, including KRTV in Great Falls, Montana, WBUP and WNMU in Marquette, Michigan, and KENW in Portales, New Mexico.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 WKBT added digital subchannel 8.2 in January 2006, a channel originally affiliated with UPN before joining MyNetworkTV the following September; it launched with only a weekend's notice after KQEG-CD's UPN disaffiliation in the wake of the announcement of the UPN–WB merger into The CW.
 The station would add a second subchannel, affiliated with Ion in January 2017; a third subchannel, affiliated with Dabl, signed on in September 2019.

 Analog-to-digital conversion

 On March 28, 2003, WKBT signed on its digital signal on UHF channel 41.
 The station has been digital-only since February 17, 2009.

 In the summer of 2011, WKBT became the first station in the market to air newscasts in 16:9 enhanced definition widescreen.